XistGG/MassSimple/README.md

 |---|---|---|
 | `GameThreadOnly` | `false` | YES read thread-safe |
 | `ThreadSafeWrite` | `true` | YES write thread-safe |

+#### Registry Subsystem Requirements

+Notice that this subsystem imposes some requirements on its use.

+1. You must only subscribe/unsubscribe from events on the Game thread
+2. Any code executed in response to events broadcast by this Subsystem **must not** try to subscribe/unsubscribe Event delegates or **the game will deadlock**.
+   - TLDR: make sure to subcribe/unsubscribe using non-Event-triggered code

+Currently there is only 1 simple accessor to get Entity data, `GetEntitiesByMetaType`, which is read-safe from any thread.

 ### Entity Registry Processors
 Source Code: